EnzymeAD/rustbook/src/debug_backend.md

 }
 ```
 Here, `_ZN2ad3_f217h3b3b1800bd39fde3E` is the correct name.
 Make sure to not copy the leading `@`.
-Redo step 2), but now pass mwe.ll instead of out.ll to mod, to see if your minimized example reproduces your crash.
+Redo step 2) by running the `opt` command again, but this time passing `mwe.ll` as the input file instead of `out.ll`.
+Check if this minimized example still reproduces the crash.

 ## 4) (Optional) Minimize your LLVM-IR reproducer further.
 After the previous step you should have an `mwe.ll` file with ~5k LoC.
 Let's try to get it down to 50.